-1. The South West Wales Regional Economic Delivery Plan is referred to Council for adoption as the Council's over-arching economic regeneration policy
+That the South West Wales Regional Economic Delivery Plan be adopted as the Council's over-arching economic regeneration policy.

 Reasons:

 To secure adoption of the new Regional Economic Delivery Plan for South West Wales by Council (to replace the 2013 Swansea Bay City Region Economic Regeneration Strategy).